Sovamorco/BHBot/README.md

 # Limitations
 - As of now, bot works ONLY on 1920x1080 screens.
 If you want to request support for any other resolution, please [open an issue](https://github.com/sovamorco/bhbot/issues)
 - Bot requires "Collapse crossovers" to be set to Yes.
 If you think it should automatically set it to be so, please [open an issue](https://github.com/sovamorco/bhbot/issues)
+- Bot requires ingame language to be set to English.
+If you think it should automatically set it to be so, please [open an issue](https://github.com/sovamorco/bhbot/issues)

 # Internal stuff
 You can always check the code, but basically bot uses windows SendMessage API to send inputs directly to Brawlhalla window and pixel detection to detect states and